Kate Edwards: Education and career

 Edwards received a B.A. in geography and a certificate in cartography from California State University, Long Beach.
-She received an M.A. and PhC in geography at the University of Washington.
+She received an M.A. and PhD in geography at the University of Washington.

 Edwards was the geopolitical strategist for Microsoft between 1992 and 2005.
 She assisted with Microsoft's virtual earth technology and Encarta World Atlas project.
 She proposed and founded a new team called Geopolitical Strategy in 1998.
 As Microsoft's Senior Geopolitical Strategist, Edwards was responsible for the risk assessment of geopolitical and cultural content across all products and locales.
 In the Microsoft Studios, Edwards implemented a geopolitical quality review process which was used to evaluate PC and Xbox titles.

 In March 2005, she left Microsoft to launch Englobe (now Geogrify), a consulting firm specializing in content culturalization and strategy in video games, cartography and general cultural sensitivities in digital content.
 Through Englobe, Edwards was involved on games such as Dragon Age II and Star Wars: The Old Republic.